Skip to content

 3. Navigate to the bottom on the page to view Related data.

-4. Use the tabs on the left to switch between Logs, Infrastructure, Profiling, and Events.
+4. Use the tabs on the left to switch between Logs, Events, Profiling, Infrastructure, and AI Session (when available).

 Open related data